nathansakirov/eeg_msl/README.md

 DISCLAIMER: OUTDATED

-ERD/ERS analysis for motor preparation in motor sequence learning
+ERD/ERS analysis for motor sequence learning in MNE-Python

-The version uploaded here is a full script, containing the processing of sixteen particpants.
-In future iterations, this full script will be cleaned up and adjusted for trial-by-trial analysis!
+This repository is merely a back-up for the full processing of sixteen participants as part of a thesis project.
+No future changes will be made.